Mark Urban

 Mark Lee Urban (born 26 January 1961) is a British journalist, historian, and broadcaster.
 He is a writer and commentator for The Sunday Times, specialising in defence and foreign affairs.
 Until May 2024 he was Diplomatic Editor and occasional presenter for BBC Two's Newsnight.

 Education and early career

-Urban's father came from Poland.
+Urban, whose father Garri came from Poland, is the younger brother of film and television director Stuart Urban.
+He grew up in Wimbledon, south London.

+Urban attended the London School of Economics, prior to which he served in the Royal Tank Regiment as an officer holding a Short Service Limited Commission lasting 1 year.

 Correspondent career

 Urban joined the BBC in 1983 as an assistant producer, working on several BBC news programmes.
 From 1986 to 1990 he was the defence correspondent of The Independent, before rejoining the BBC as a general reporter on Newsnight.
 From 1993 to 1994 he was Middle East correspondent for BBC News, before becoming Newsnights diplomatic editor, a role he has held since 1995.
 In his years on Newsnight, he has reported on the Gulf War, the Bosnian War, War in Kosovo, the War in Afghanistan and War in Iraq.
 After the 2018 Amesbury poisonings Urban reported that he had been working with Sergei Skripal up to a year before the poisoning of Sergei and Yulia Skripal in Salisbury.